PowerShell/Crescendo/Microsoft.PowerShell.Crescendo/src/experimental/HelpParsers/README.md

 > **_And what about all that JSON_** -
 As I was designing Crescendo, I wanted to be sure that the object model itself would be able to be expressed as configuration rather than code.
 I knew that code would be needed for _some_ things, but I wanted to minimize how much code was required.
-JSON, with it's easy schema-tizing was a natural for this.
+JSON, with its easy schema validation was a natural for this.
 The schema can be annotated with tool-tips making the authoring process easier as well as supports mandatory elements, etc.
 As I was investigating this, I did consider using PowerShell native hash-tables, but they simply lack these extra features.
 Rather than spending my time in adding these features to PowerShell, _which I heartily recommend someone undertake_,